-- We use mathematics for such simple tasks as telling the time from a clock or counting our change after making a purchase. - We also use mathematics for more difficult tasks, such as, making up a household budget. - Cooking, driving, gardening, sewing and many other common activities often require mathematical calculations involving measurement. - Mathematics is also part of physics, medicine, computer science, and even sports.
+- We use mathematics for such simple tasks as telling the time from a clock or counting our change after making a purchase. - We also use maths for more difficult tasks, such as, making up a household budget. - Cooking, driving, gardening, sewing and many other common activities often require mathematical calculations involving measurement. - Mathematics is also part of many games, hobbies and sports, as well as science, industry and business.